collective/collective.tablepage/README.rst

 ``title:something``
+    The link text will be always "something" ``title:column:something``
-    The link text will be always "something" ``icon:url-or-relative-path-to-image``
+    The link text will be the content of "something" column ``icon:url-or-relative-path-to-image``
     An image will be displayed and, in case of an internal link, no text will be displayed